SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Conclusion

 To broaden the evaluation scope, we pretrained all models on a diverse mixture of instructional and open-domain corpora.
 This enabled us to assess summarization capabilities on standard datasets such as XSum and CNN/DM.
 SONAR-LLM achieved consistently stronger performance than prior sentence-level baselines and demonstrated its ability to handle summarization tasks with competitive quality, further validating the effectiveness of our proposed objective in more realistic settings.

+Finally, we examined the effect of unfreezing the frozen SONAR decoder.
+While decoder unfreezing consistently improves cross-entropy during pretraining, it does not lead to measurable gains on standard natural-language benchmarks such as summarization.
+However, on symbol-heavy long-context retrieval tasks (RULER/NIAH), unfreezing the decoder yields a substantial improvement in exact-match accuracy, nearly doubling performance.
+These results indicate that decoder adaptation is unnecessary for semantically grounded text, but becomes important when precise numeric or alphanumeric reproduction is required.

-Our theoretical FLOPs analysis further demonstrates that SONAR-LLM achieves superior inference efficiency for long contexts compared to token-level LLMs: beyond 4096 tokens, its total computational cost grows \textbf{almost linearly} with sequence length up to 1 million tokens.
+Our theoretical FLOPs analysis further demonstrates that SONAR-LLM achieves superior inference efficiency for long contexts compared to token-level LLMs: beyond 4096 tokens, its total computational cost grows almost linearly with sequence length up to 1 million tokens.
 Importantly, this effect results from operating on sentence-level segments, but the underlying complexity is still quadratic.
-This property enables SONAR-LLM to serve as a practical and scalable architecture for long-context generation.
+This property enables such embedding-based architectures to serve as a practical and scalable option for long-context generation.

-We plan to extend our research to more diverse and open-ended datasets, as well as explore scaling to larger model sizes to further assess the generalization and expressiveness of \textsc{SONAR-LLM}.